 - Student Finance England - for students whose home is in England

-- Student Awards Agency Scotland - for Scottish students
+- Student Awards Agency Scotland - for students whose home is in Scotland

-- Student Finance Northern Ireland - for Northern Irish students
+- Student Finance Northern Ireland - for students whose home is in Northern Ireland.

 Once you have applied

 Your letter of entitlement

 The notification details the tuition fee funding and maintenance funding available to you.
 Please check that the university, course and year of study are correct on the notification.
 If this information is not correct then please contact your student finance body as soon as possible.